vergeman/cf-workers/README.md

 * For dev server: `wrangler pages dev basic-pages --port 8787`
   * Note port is explicitly set to 8787 - pages dev defaults to 8788.
   * Just want to reuse our mapped docker ports (or can add 8788)
+* Two deploy options:
+    * CLI via `wrangler pages publish` which uploads directory
+    * Github integration via Cloudflare Integration on Github

+#### create-react-app node

+Docker image needs to install/run `npx create-react-app` as unprivileged user.

+`su node`
+`npx create-react-app <name>`

+* Run dev server: `npm start`
+* Build: `npm build`
+* Create CF pages: `wrangler pages project create <name/dir>`
+* Publish static build: `wrangler pages publish react-pages/build`

+#### Wrangler Pages CLI

+The CLI is in beta, so some behavior issues on `wrangler pages publish <directory>`:

+* To assign a project: `--project-name`
+* To assign production / preview: `--branch <branch set on create>`
+  * For `production` choose the production branch input when running `wrangler pages project create`.
+  * Otherwise the current branch deployed will default to a `preview` branch.

+##### Important: Make sure to note the production branch when on project create

+* There doesn't seem to be a way to list this, except to manually upload a directory and see what the dashboard says

+* Safest to just assume defaults: branch `main` as deploy branch.

+#### Github Integration Cloudflare App

+* Install and authorize on a per repo basis
+* Easier than github actions - no token/secret to manage, or .github workflows.
+* For react app, make sure directory structure matches
+  * `build` directory is relative to specificed root directory (advanced setting)
+* Dashboard configuration is full-featured; has "Builds & Deployments" config:
+  * Allows change of production branch, directories, hooks.